Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 > [!WARNING]
 > _For the `name` parameter, if the given element name tag from the achievement JSON file isn't present within the data.
 It will immediately throw an error and returns: `-1`._

-### addAchievementScore(name:String, ?value:Float = 1, ?saveIfNotUnlocked:Bool = true):Float
+### setAchievementScore(name:String, ?value:Float = 1, ?saveIfNotUnlocked = true):Float
-Adds the specified amount of achievement score value, plus returning its current added new value.
+Sets the specified achievement score value with a new value, plus returning its current new value.

 - `name` - The specified element name tag from the achievement JSON file to utilize.
-- `value` - An optional parameter, the amount of value to add to the achievement score value; Default value: `1`.
+- `value` - An optional parameter, the new achievement score value to set to; Default value: `1`.
 - `saveIfNotUnlocked` - An optional parameter, whether the score value will save if isn't at or above the maximum value.
 Reffering to the element `maxScore` from the achievement JSON file; Default value: `true`.

-### setAchievementScore(name:String, ?value:Float = 1, ?saveIfNotUnlocked = true):Float
+### addAchievementScore(name:String, ?value:Float = 1, ?saveIfNotUnlocked:Bool = true):Float
-Sets the specified achievement score value with a new value, plus returning its current new value.
+Adds the specified amount of achievement score value to its current value, plus returning its current added new value.

 - `name` - The specified element name tag from the achievement JSON file to utilize.
-- `value` - An optional parameter, the new achievement score value to set to; Default value: `1`.
+- `value` - An optional parameter, the amount of value to add to the achievement score value; Default value: `1`.
 - `saveIfNotUnlocked` - An optional parameter, whether the score value will save if isn't at or above the maximum value.
 Reffering to the element `maxScore` from the achievement JSON file; Default value: `true`.

 ### getAchievementScore(name:String):Float